cristian-encalada/holbertonschool-low_level_programming/pointers_arrays_strings/more_pointers_arrays_strings/README.md

-# C - Pointers, arrays and strings
+# C - More pointers, arrays and strings
 > Repository created to work in C related projects <br>
 Holberton Dev Bootcamp - Montevideo 2023
 ## Resources